Bryson69/Instagram-Clone/README.md

 * $ python3 run.py

 # How it works
-> User needs to sign up
+> User needs to sign up.
 > A User the needs to sign in to the instagram account and post

 # CREDITS